-- Calculation of metrics
+Calculation of Metrics

 Google Analytics data, imported to BigQuery are in the form of structured database.
-In BigQuery you do not see metricsch as total sessions, unique users, total events, etc., that are available in the Analytics interface.
+In BigQuery you do not see metrics as total sessions, unique users, total events, etc., that are available in the Analytics interface.
 You can get them using simple SQL queries.
 There is a lot of websites, where you can check how to query basic metrics, e.g. here.

 Maybe the presented method of calculating main statistics of the Google Analytics data is not the easiest one.
 However, the ability to decide what you want to calculate is a huge advantage.
 Due to the high flexibility of created queries, you can create various new metrics, that are not available in the GA interface.

 If you would like to download some of your Analytics data from BigQuery, first you have to transfer it to the Google Cloud Storage.
 Data are stored in buckets – so if you haven’t create your bucket yet, do it by following that official guide.
 Once you have your data in the Cloud Storage, you may download or export it anytime.
+It is that easy!

-Setting up the connection to BigQuery
+Setting Up the Connection to BigQuery

 Before you set up a connection between Google Analytics 360 and BigQuery, remember about important issues: